With a little help, Hamilton couple salvages wedding after devastating fire

 The Pinball Garage in Hamilton has been coordinating all the offers of assistance from other centers and wedding vendors.

-This is just another example of the generosity you always see in Cincinnati area, so you don't waste your money.
+This is just another example of the generosity you always see in the Cincinnati area, so you don't waste your money.

 __________________________